 For chargeable leases, LBTT is payable at the rate of 1% of the net present value of the (VAT inclusive) rent payable over the term of the lease, to the extent that value exceeds £150,000.
-With effect for transactions entered into after 6 February 2020, the rate applicable to chargeable non-residential leases rises to 2% to the extent the net present value exceeds £2 million
+With effect for transactions entered into after 6 February 2020, the rate applicable to chargeable non-residential leases rises to 2% to the extent the net present value exceeds £2 million first-time buyers purchasing a dwelling to £175,000.
+First-time buyers purchasing a dwelling above £175,000 are also entitled to a relief on the portion of the price below the threshold.

 A relief from LBTT for first-time buyers came into force on 30 June 2018.
-Subject to conditions, the relief raises the 0% threshold for eligible first-time buyers purchasing a dwelling to £175,000.
-First-time buyers purchasing a dwelling above £175,000 are also entitled to a relief on the portion of the price below the threshold.
+Subject to conditions, the relief raises the 0% threshold for eligible